The 20 Best All-Inclusive Resorts for Families

 Sirenian Bay Resort & Villas, Belize

 If you think all-inclusive means massive and sprawling, think again.
-This new resort in on the Caribbean coast of Belize offers a boutique-property stay without skimping on the all-inclusive perks.
+The Sirenian Bay Resort on the Caribbean coast of Belize offers a boutique-property stay without skimping on the all-inclusive perks.
 Among the highlights are spacious two-bedroom villa suites, perfect for families to spread out (plus a range of larger home options for extended family getaways); a private beach; the only mini-golf course and pickleball courts in the entire country; and a separate pool just for dive-in movies.
-Sirenian also owns local snorkeling and tour companies, so it’s easy to add a ziplining and tubing adventure in the rain forest or a snorkeling trip to a tropical caye to your stay.
+Sirenian also owns local snorkeling and tour companies, so it’s easy to add a ziplining and tubing adventure in the rain forest or a snorkeling trip to a tropical cave to your stay.
 Placencia, the city where the resort is located, is also a hidden gem for off-season travel.

 Pros: